 Hills’ artificial right foot is commonly used as a source of humour in his shows and the comedian has been known to remove it and pass it around.
 However, Hills had been performing live comedy for over a decade before he made reference to his prosthesis on stage and it was only after Go You Big Red Fire Engine was nominated for a Perrier Award, that he began incorporating it into his act.
 Hills said that he felt he could too easily have become a novelty act and that he ‘didn’t want to be known as the one-legged comedian – he wanted to prove himself as a comic before talking about this’.

 Hills regularly performs alongside Leanne Beer, an Auslan sign interpreter at his festival shows, a move sparked by a performance that he did in Adelaide at a disability art conference.
 An entrepreneur had been provided at the show, and Hills discovered that it not only allowed the deaf audience members to enjoy his material, but was also an entertaining experience for the hearing audience members.

-To book leading comedian, Adam Hills as the event host or comedian for your next event, simply contact the Champions Speakers agency via emailing: email@example.com or calling a booking agent directly on 0207 1010 553.
+To book Adam Hills as the entertainment for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.